Alabama powers its way to SEC title

 Strong run game leads to play action

-Georgia’s defense allowed a season-high 512 total yards, just the second time the Bulldogs allowed 500 yards in the last seven seasons.
+Georgia’s defense allowed a season-high 512 total yards, just the second time the Bulldogs allowed 500 yards in the past seven seasons.
 For the first time since at least 2000, they’ve allowed 300 rushing yards in three straight games.

 Alabama will most assuredly face Notre Dame in the BCS National Championship Game on January 7, as the SEC goes for its seventh straight BCS National Championship.